 The adults are about 6 mm long and dark yellow to red in color.
 Their wings can be covered with characteristic rectangular marks and they have a black triangle in the neck region.
 Adult females lays eggs in the upper two inches of soil near the plant stems.
 One female lays 125 to 250 eggs during her life.
 The eggs hatch in four to 14 days depending on soil temperature.
 The larvae are white colored with a dark brown or black head.
 Adults overwinter in various habitats around soybean fields.
 The bean leaf beetle serves as a vector for several types of viruses.

 At the moment, no effective biological control of the pest is known.

 Always consider an integrated approach with preventive measures together with biological treatments if available.
 If the damage is bound to cause significant yield decrease, consider applying chemicals.
-Insecticides of the group of pyrethroid or lambda-cyhalothrin can help to reduce population of the pest.
+Insecticides of the group of pyrethroid, lambda-cyhalothrin or dimethoate can help to reduce population of the pest.

 Count insects and assess plant damage early in the season.,Perform large crop rotation.,Plough deep and avoid planting other legumes nearby.